fastify/fastify/docs/Style-Guide.md

 **Subjunctive** -  Use when making suggestions, hypothesis or non-factual statement.

-Example: Reading the documentation on our website is recommended to get comprehensive knowledge on the framework plugin.
+Example: Reading the documentation on our website is recommended to get comprehensive knowledge of the framework.

 ### Use **active** voice instead of **passive**